Higher Education Emergency Relief Funds III (HEERF III)

 The application period for HEERF funds is closed.
-The application form will re-open in January 2022.

 As part of the federal government’s American Rescue Plan (ARP), the University has received $19,888,022 in additional supplemental funds designed to assist students in need because of the COVID-19 pandemic and its disruption of campus operations.
 Funds will be distributed during the 2021-22 academic year.

 What types of expenses do HEERF emergency funds cover?

 HEERF III Emergency Funding may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as paying for tuition, food, housing, health care (including mental health care) or childcare.

 Award amounts are from $300 to $2,200, depending on each student’s cost of attendance including living on campus, need, and on the student’s enrollment level (e.g., full-time, part-time).
 Amounts for medical school students will be based on the student’s socioeconomic circumstances indicated on FAFSA and details provided on their funding requests.

 All current degree-seeking students (graduate, undergraduate, medical) enrolled in spring 2022 who have completed a 2021-22 FAFSA or Institutional Methodology (IM) for non-FAFSA eligible students are eligible for HEERF III Emergency Funds.

 Yes, the COVID-relief stimulus payments are separate from the HEERF III Emergency Funds.